sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/1000 - instruct/2000 - list-tips.md

 title: "List extraction tips"
 hidden: false
 ---
-Extracts repeating data in a document, such as the work history or skills on a resume, the vehicles on an auto insurance policy, or the line items on an invoice.
-It can find these facts in paragraphs of free text or in more structured layouts, such as key/value pairs or tables.
-Use this method is an alternative to the [Table](doc:table-tips) method, when the data you want can appear as a table or as another layout.
+This method extracts repeating data in a document based on your description of the list’s overall contents and each individual item.
+Data such as the work history or skills on a resume, the vehicles on an auto insurance policy, or the line items on an invoice are best suited for this method.

+Use this method is an alternative to the [Table](doc:table-tips) method, when the data you want can appear either as a table or as another layout.
+The List method can find data in paragraphs of free text or in more structured layouts, such as key/value pairs or tables.

+**Tips**

+- The list description should describe the overall contents for the list while each property should be a single, short description.
-For more information about how to write instructions (or "prompts") for the List method's Description parameters, see [Best practices for prompt engineering with OpenAI](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-openai-api).
+- For more information about how to write instructions (or "prompts") for this method's Description parameters, see [Best practices for prompt engineering with OpenAI](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-openai-api).

 Examples
 ===